Fashion as the New Human Representation ✦

 • When a society suppresses these forms of representation, it often stalls in technological, social, and even psychological advancement.

-• Conversely, when societies embrace them (Greece, Rome, Renaissance Europe), they tend to innovate, expand, and influence others.
+• Conversely, when societies embrace them (Greece, Rome, and Renaissance Europe), they tend to innovate, expand, and influence others.

-🔹 Ongoing Conflict
+Ongoing Conflict

-• The long-standing tension between Jews and Muslims in the Middle East isn’t only about religion — politics, territory, colonial legacies, and resources play roles too.
+• The long-standing tension between Jews and Muslims in the Middle East isn’t only about religion—politics, territory, colonial legacies, and resources play roles too.

 • But the shared prohibition of human representation meant both cultures missed out on the Renaissance-style explosion of human-centered creativity.

-🔹 Fashion as the New Representation
+Fashion as the New Representation

 • Fashion is both drawing (design) and sculpture (how clothes shape the body).